-After working 40 years at the Savannah River National Laboratory, George Wicks retired in 2013 at the position of consulting scientist, the highest technical level in the organization at that time.
-He currently serves as an independent consultant with his own company, is adjunct professor at several universities, works as CTO at the Applied Research Center in S.C., and also has recently helped spin out a new biotech company called SpheroFill.
+After working 40 years at the Savannah River National Laboratory in Aiken SC, George Wicks retired in 2013 at the position of Consulting Scientist, the highest technical level in the organization at that time.
+He currently serves as an independent consultant with his own company, is adjunct professor at several universities, and works as CTO at the Applied Research Center and VP/CTO of SpheroFill, a new biotech company.

-Wicks has published a considerable amount of work in these various areas, which includes more than 200 publications and 16 patents, to date.
-He also authored or coauthored seven books and nine invited chapters in texts and encyclopedias, and served as cochairman for more than dozen international conferences.
-He served as 2011-2012 president of The American Ceramic Society, served on the ACerS Board of Directors, past president of the National Institute of Ceramic Engineers, served as a member of the U.S. Materials Review Board and taught as adjunct professor over the years to Clemson University, University of Florida, Virginia Tech, Medical College of Georgia and Georgia Regents University, as well as serving on advisory boards to a number of universities.
-He served as a member of the DuPont Corporate Ceramics Board and testified on technical aspects of waste management and weapons dismantlement activities for various committees, including those of the National Academy of Sciences.
+Wicks has published a considerable amount of work in these various areas, which includes more than 200 publications and almost two dozen patents, to date.
+He also authored or co-authored seven books and nine invited chapters in texts and encyclopedias and served as cochairman for more than dozen international conferences.
+He served as 2011-2012 president of The American Ceramic Society, served on the ACerS Board of Directors, past president of the National Institute of Ceramic Engineers, served as a member of the U.S. Materials Review Board and served as adjunct professor over the years to Clemson University, University of Florida, Virginia Tech, Medical College of Georgia and Georgia Regents University, as well as serving on advisory boards to a number of universities.
+He served as a member of the DuPont Corporate Ceramics Board and testified on technical aspects of nuclear waste management and weapons dismantlement activities for various committees, including those of the National Academy of Sciences.

-Among his many awards and honors include the South Carolina Academy of Science, South Carolina Governor’s Award for Excellence in Scientific Research, Alpha Sigma Mu International Honorary Society’s Distinguished Life Membership, CNTA Distinguished Scientist of the Year, SRS Career Achievement Award, the Joan Hodges Queaneau Palladium Medal, George Westinghouse Gold Corporate Award, two Westinghouse Signature Awards, as well as the Westinghouse Innovators Award.
-ACerS honors include the Greaves Walker Award, Arthur L. Friedberg Memorial Lecture, the D.T.
-Rankin Award, and ACerS Distinguished Life Member Award.
+Among his awards and honors include the South Carolina Governor’s Award for Excellence in Scientific Research, South Carolina Academy of Science, Alpha Sigma Mu International Honorary Society’s Distinguished Life Membership, CNTA Distinguished Scientist of the Year, SRS Career Achievement Award, the Joan Hodges Queaneau Palladium Medal, George Westinghouse Gold Corporate Award, two Westinghouse Signature Awards, as well as the Westinghouse Innovators Award and SC Small Enterprise of the Year.
+ACerS honors include the Greaves Walker Award, Arthur L. Friedberg Memorial Lecture, D.T.
+Rankin Award, James Mueller Memorial Lecturer and ACerS Distinguished Life Member honor.